10 Most Common WordPress Mistakes to Avoid for Your Website in 2025

 So, tell me, have you ever made any of the above WordPress mistakes?
 Did it lead to something serious?
 I’d love to hear your experience!

-Summary: The Worst and Common WordPress Mistakes to Avoid
+Summary: The Most Common WordPress Mistakes to Avoid

 We crafted this article to help you set up your WordPress website the right way.
 And, especially because many WordPress website owners (even the seasoned ones) seem to be commonly making these WordPress mistakes.

-Hopefully, this post will help you in avoiding the worst and most common WordPress mistakes when designing a website with WordPress.
+Hopefully, this post will help you avoid the worst and most common WordPress mistakes when designing a website with WordPress.
 You probably discovered some new WordPress mistakes on our list, too.

 Let us know in the comments below if you think we should add some other WordPress mistakes to this article.